Adasumizox/ProgrammingChallenges/SumOfPairs/description.md

 Negative numbers and duplicate numbers can and will appear.

 > NOTE: There will also be lists tested of lengths upwards of 10,000,000 elements.
 Be sure your code doesn't time out.

+> NOTE_FROM_ME: Try using set, otherwise passing long lists will be propably impossible i spent too much time on this kata because of this long test but it was fun and it is worth solving.